Vanja Nagy, PhD

 Victoria Kartysh, MSc

 Victoria joined the lab as a PhD student in August 2020.
 She completed her undergraduate studies (BSc Biomedical Sciences) and received her Master’s degree (MRes Neuroscience) at Newcastle University in 2018.
 During her studies, she did an internship at the Campus for Ageing and Vitality (Newcastle General Hospital) working on pathophysiology of neurodegenerative diseases.
 In 2019, Victoria continued her studies at the University of Zurich as part of the life science graduate programme with a focus on drug screening in hematologic malignancies.
 Her PhD project involves combination of network-based strategies and CRISPR-based screening methods to discover common pathways and novel therapeutic targets in rare neurodevelopmental disorders.
+Her work is supported by an OeAW DOC fellowship.

 Dr. Tomislav Kokotović is a predoctoral fellow in the Nagy Lab since 2016.
 He received his Doctor of Medicine (M.D.) in 2012 from University of Zagreb and license to practice medicine from the Croatian Medical Chamber in 2013.
 His interests lie in bed-to-benchside medicine of rare pediatric neurological disorders, focusing on rare disorders of nociception, as well as identifying novel intellectual disability associated genes.
 His work is supported by an OeAW DOC fellowship.